 When trying to build a small but strategic team in Germany, using an EOR service expedites the process.
 Via allows you to hire and onboard employees without needing to become an expert on tax and hiring regulations.
 For businesses that are looking to hire in sectors like tech, business, or finance, partnering with an EOR service provider can be a good way to test out a new market and recruit top talent.

 Many companies want to hire within Germany but do not have the in-depth knowledge of beginning the process.
 Via makes hiring German talent and building your global team seamless.
 Via helps you manage local HR processes for direct employment such as work visas & permits, benefits, payroll, background checks, and more.
 Our team of local labor lawyers and on-the-ground experts ensure that your company remains compliant with local laws and regulations while expanding your organization.
-As your employer-or-record in Germany, we assume full responsibility for employment liability, so that you can focus on what matters: recruiting and managing your team.
+As your employer-of-record in Germany, we assume responsibility for employment liability, so that you can focus on what matters: recruiting and managing your team.

 With Via’s transparent pricing, you can pay full-time employees or contractors in Germany with no hidden set-up fees, no foreign exchange or transaction fees, and no minimums–start with 1 employee and scale up at your own pace.